Chart Color Schemes

 Residential development activity is lower than average in Greensborough according to AreaSearch's national comparison of local real estate markets

-Greensborough averaged approximately 84 new dwelling approvals annually over recent years.
-Between financial year 2021 (FY-21) and FY-25420 homes were approved, with an additional 7 approved so far in FY-26.
-The average expected construction cost of these dwellings was $344,000.
+Greensborough has averaged approximately 84 new dwelling approvals annually.
+Between Financial Year 21 (FY-21) and FY-25420 homes were approved, with an additional 10 approved in FY-26 to date.
+The average expected construction cost of these dwellings is $344,000.

 Frequently Asked Questions - Development